artipie/rpm-adapter/README.md

 - `naming-policy` - (optional, default `simple`) configures NamingPolicy for Rpm
 - `digest` - (optional, default `sha256`) configures Digest instance for Rpm
 - `filelists` - (optional, default `true`) includes File Lists for Rpm
+- `update` - (optional, default empty, no update) allows to set schedule to update repository in cron format.
+This option allows performing repository update periodically, according to schedule.

 ## How to contribute